iuriaguiarr/ControllerJS/README.md

 A web joystick to be used on mobile or desktop devices, entirely developed in JavaScript.

+It consists of emulating an Xbox 360 controller on the computer running the server, after connecting another computer, or a mobile device.
+Thus creating web joysticks.

 ## For this project the following technologies were used:
 * React: For creating interfaces;
 * NextJS: In this case used to simplify the code;